ibydur/Multi_text_finder/readme.md

 ## To start working with a project you need:

-Place the source files in the root folder of the project:
+Place the source file in the root folder of the project:

 ![image](https://user-images.githubusercontent.com/81817789/113759994-68eb5b80-971e-11eb-86e1-61d3556ffd2b.png)